insected/bobbae_gcp-wiki/Bigtable.md

 ### Storage Types

 When you create an instance, you must choose whether the instance's clusters will store data on solid-state drives (SSD) or hard disk drives (HDD).
-SSD is often, but not always, the most efficient and cost-effective choice.

 #### Choosing between SSD and HDD